akashdeep023/Next-Coding/README.md

 ### Unmatched Routes

-**Navigation from the UI**
+**Sub-Navigation from the UI**

--   In the case of navigation within the UI, Next.js retains the previously active state of a slot regardless of changes in the URL.
+-   When navigating through the UI (like clicking links), Next.js keeps showing whatever was in the unmatched slots before

 **Page reload**

--   Nextjs immediately searches for a `default.tsx` file within each unmatched slot
+-   Next.js immediately searches for a `default.tsx` file within each unmatched slot
--   The persence of this file is critical, as it provides a the default content that Next.js will renter in the user interface
+-   This file is critical as a fallback to render content when the framewrok connot retrieve a slot's active state from the current URL
 -   If this `default.tsx` file is missing in any of the unmatched slots for the current route Next.js will render a 404 error.

 **default.tsx**